hasura/graphql-engine/docs/graphql/manual/hasura-cli/reference.rst

 global flag, ``--envfile``, is added to explicitly provide the .env filename, which defaults to ``.env`` filename if no flag is provided.

-It's important to note that it will not override an ENV variable that already exists.
+It's important to note that this will not override an ENV variable that already exists.

 Example: